chili-publish/grafx-documentation/docs/GraFx-Media/concepts/media-vs-dam/index.md

 GraFx Media could be seen as a DAM (Digital Asset Management) system.
 But there are some key differences.

-In general when referring to a DAM, below are some basic requirements users will expect.

 ## DAM System (Digital Asset Management)

 - Think of a DAM system like a library for your digital stuff.
 It's a place where you can store not only your digital assets (like images, videos, documents) but also a bunch of information about them.